What To Say To A Coworker Who Lost A Parent – 5 Ways To Comfort Them

 2. Be There For Them:

-Make sure you give them your full attention when they need someone to talk to.
+When a coworker loses a parent make sure you give them your full attention when they need someone to talk to.
 Listen and allow them time for expressing themselves without rushing your coworker.

 Please make sure not to interrupt.
 Any distraction might stop them from confiding in you.
 It might affect your coworker’s state of mind.